a woman smiling after receiving dentures

 How Does A Snap-In Denture Work?

-With a snap-in denture, between two and four dental implants will normally support the denture.
-Sometimes more implants may be used to provide adequate support, depending on your jawbone condition and whether you need an upper or lower denture retained.
-The dental implants have special abutments attached, and these fit into corresponding attachments on the underneath of the denture.
-Once the denture is snapped in place, it is held firmly in position.
+With a snap-in denture, between two and four dental implants will generally support the denture.
+Sometimes, more implants may provide adequate support, depending on your jawbone condition and whether you need a retained upper or lower denture.
+Dental implants have unique abutments that fit into corresponding attachments underneath the denture.
+Once the denture is snapped, it is held firmly in position.

 What are the Advantages of a Snap-in Denture?